 Constipation after gastric sleeve surgery can be quite uncomfortable and is something that should definitely be addressed.
 It is in fact among the most common gastrointestinal issues in the United States and is faced by about 15% of the population.

 While we at Mexico Bariatric Center may focus primarily on bariatric surgery such as gastric sleeve and gastric bypass, we also focus on the overall health and well-being of those struggling with health issues due to changes in diet and digestion or that can come up after undergoing surgery.

-Here, we will share 19 home remedies to alleviate constipation.
-We will also cover information regarding the causes, risks, prevention, and treatment.
+Here, we will share 19 home remedies for constipation, but first, let’s cover more information regarding risks, causes, and laxatives.

 - Lack of dietary fiber

-- Specific medications (including pain medications or painkillers, antidepressants, some antacid or iron supplements, calcium channel blockers, and more)
+- Some medications (including painkillers, antidepressants, some antacid or iron supplements, calcium channel blockers, and more)

 - Taking laxatives or using enemas too frequently

 - Ignoring the urge to go

 - Certain medical conditions or diseases (including diabetes, stroke, nerve damage, multiple sclerosis, and hypothyroidism)